-LMDC is coordinating with various agencies of the City of New York in order to pursue planning studies and targeted improvement projects that will address ongoing complications resulting from the damage on September 11th and assist in Lower Manhattan's recovery by improving the physical environment of Lower Manhattan.
+LMDC is coordinating with various agencies of The City of New York in order to pursue planning studies and targeted improvement projects that will address ongoing complications resulting from the damage on September 11th and assist in Lower Manhattan's recovery by improving the physical environment.

-Ongoing construction, enhanced security measures, and the loss of public open space are among the many factors that necessitate the planning studies proposed.
-The planning studies aim to provide more public open space, improve the public realm through aesthetic enhancements and practical measures such as traffic management, and facilitate the construction that will occur in Lower Manhattan in the coming years.
+Ongoing construction, enhanced security measures, and loss of public open space are among the many factors that necessitate planning studies.
+The planning studies aim to provide more public open space, improve the public realm through aesthetic enhancements and practical measures such as traffic management, and facilitate construction that will occur in Lower Manhattan.
 As contemplated in New York City's Vision for Lower Manhattan, public investments in these types of projects can trigger private market reactions that will strengthen Lower Manhattan's role as a global financial center, major commercial office market, residential neighborhood, and host to visitors from around the world.